 London WC1E 6BT

 +44 (0)20 7679 2884

-University College London (UCL) houses unique collections of art and artefacts spanning a range of subjects, time periods, materials and styles.
-See a dress older than the pyramids at the Petrie Museum of Egyptian Archaeology, extinct species specimens at the Grant Museum of Zoology and an art exhibition at the Strang Print Room.
+University College London (UCL) houses unique collections of art and artefacts.
+See a dress older than the pyramids at the Petrie Museum of Egyptian Archaeology, a jar of moles at the Grant Museum of Zoology, original Turner prints at the Art Museum and fossilised footprints up close in the Rock Room.

 An introduction to the Grant Museum